maoberlehner/markus-oberlehner-net/content/blog/dynamic-vue-layout-components.md

 </template>
 ```

-**This is basically the default approach for structuring a basic layout for a Vue Router powered Vue.js application.** It works fine as long as you don't need different layouts throughout your application.
+**This is the default approach for structuring a basic layout for a Vue Router powered Vue.js application.** It works fine as long as you don't need different layouts throughout your application.
 For example, you may have a checkout flow where you don't want to display a navigation.
 Or you might have product pages with sidebars and other pages without sidebars and so on.

-So let's take a look at how we can enhance the default approach, provided to us by the Vue CLI, to handle cases in which we have to display different layouts.
+Let's take a look at how we can enhance the default approach, provided to us by the Vue CLI, to handle cases where we have to display different layouts.

 ## Conditional rendering

-The most basic and straightforward approach would be to conditionally render certain parts of your layout.
+The most basic and straightforward approach would be to render certain parts of your layout conditionally.
 So you might add `v-if` directives to certain parts of your layout and toggle the visibility as you wish.

 ```diff
  <template>